tresorama/jacopomarrone/src/data/blog/top-wordpress-plugins-grouped-by-what-they-do.md

 ## Collection of Plugins

-Here is a list of the most used plugins based on my perspective.
+Here is a list of the most used Wordpress plugins (based on my perspective).
+I update the list regularly.

+You can add your own plugins to the list by following the instructions that you find in the link.

 <a target="_blank" href="https://elastic-cymbal-9af.notion.site/03bdc660ec38433aaf43f792f13fd9b0?v=dd2a7bfbe2f74038882f136af3ca221c&pvs=74">Top Wordpress Plugins</a>

-I update this list regularly.
-Feel free to [suggest your own](https://jacopomarrone.com/?initial-is-visible-contact-me=true).